Adynah/alx_html_css/headphones/README.md

 # 📌 Features

-- ✅ Semantic HTML5 markup
+- ✅ Semantic and accessible HTML5 structure
 - ✅ Clean and modular CSS3
+- ✅ Fully responsive across screen sizes
-- ✅ Mobile-responsive layout
+- ✅ Pixel-perfect implementation based on Figma design
-- ✅ Fully functional layout structure — no JavaScript needed
+— ✅ No JavaScript needed
 - ✅ Optimized for customization and deployment

+# 🎯 Responsive Behavior

+- 📱 Mobile version activates at `max-width: 480px`
+- 🧭 Navigation and layout stack vertically on smaller screens
+- 🖼️ Images and sections scale to fit using `max-width` and `media queries`
+- 🪄 Max content width: `1000px`, centered with auto margin

 # 🔹 Header Navigation